Cedarhurst residents receive COVID vaccine

-Residents at Cedarhurst Senior Living in Farmington received their first dose of the COVID-19 vaccine on Wednesday.
+Residents at Cedarhurst Senior Living in Farmington received their first dose of the COVID-19 vaccine Jan.
+27.

 It’s like Christmas, according to Cedarhurst Wellness CEO Angie Keever.